 While science has fortunately made major advances since the time of stone tools, the human body’s remarkable powers of recovery remains an important part of modern medicine.
 Perhaps nowhere is this capacity for self-healing demonstrated better than in the liver.
 “Some of the damage to the liver that we thought was irreversible, like scarring, isn’t.
 It turns out that the liver can repair itself,” says Robert Dullea, a Director in Pfizer’s Internal Medicine Research Unit.
 “It’s a dynamic organ that, upon an insult or an injury, can revert to a state where it can replace injured cells.”

-Unleashing the liver’s power to heal itself is an important part of an emerging strategy behind treating non-alcoholic steatohepatitis (NASH), an advanced form of fatty liver disease characterized by inflammation and liver injury that affects up to 12 percent of Americans.
+Unleashing the liver’s power to heal itself is an important part of an emerging strategy behind treating non-alcoholic steatohepatitis (NASH), an advanced form of fatty liver disease characterized by inflammation and liver injury that affects 3 to 5 percent of U.S. adults.
 Inflammation is the liver’s response to what Dullea calls “an insult,” or a condition that attacks the organ and leads to injury.
 While many things, including alcohol and viruses, can cause inflammation, NASH isn’t associated with infection or drinking to excess.
 In this case, the insult is related to the presence of excess fat in the liver.

 Over time, the inflammation can lead to scarring of the liver, including the most severe level of scarring called cirrhosis.
 Most people with NASH have very few symptoms of liver disease until they have advanced scarring, which is one reason why some investigational drugs being evaluated for NASH have tended to focus on controlling inflammation or directly blocking scarring.
 But other approaches to treating NASH are focused on controlling the insult that causes the injury.